charles-l/zig-odin-raylib-template/README.md

 ## versions

-TODO: download correct verison of odin and emcc so it doens't have to be externally managed.
+TODO: download correct version of odin and emcc so it doens't have to be externally managed.

 ```